-Always consult your doctor or pharmacist before injecting chlorpromazine HCL.
+Always consult your doctor or pharmacist before injecting chlorpromazine hydrochloride.

 If your condition does not improve or becomes worse, then call your doctor.

 Driving or operating machinery should be avoided as it may cause drowsiness.
 Do not operate machinery until you know how the medication affects you.

 Do NOT use Chlorpromazine HCL Injection for:

 - Patients hypersensitive to chlorpromazine or other phenothiazines;

 - Patients with decreased functioning of central nervous system due to depressant use;